 \subsection{Input Specification}

-\IS{}, which represents the constraints over the input, can be used to understand what the model expects as input for a particular prompt.
-This can be extremely useful when the input is complex or not obvious when reading the prompt.
+\IS{} can be used to understand what the model expects as input for a particular prompt.
+This can be useful when the input is complex or not obvious when reading the prompt.
 The developer can ensure the input spec remains the same with changes to the prompt that do not intend to change the input.
 It can also help in understanding if the input is under-specified in the prompt.

-For example, for the elements prompt (Appendix \ref{prompt:bench:elements}), the \IS{} states that the input text can be of any length and can be in any language.
-This means that the model is expecting some implicit understanding of the input, as these constraints were not mentioned in the prompt itself, which only stated that the input is text.

-In the art prompt (Appendix \ref{prompt:bench:artprompt}), the description of the input in the prompt is confusing.
+For example, for the elements prompt, the \IS{} states that the input text can be of any length and can be in any language.
+This means that the model expects some implicit understanding of the input, as these constraints were not mentioned in the prompt itself, which only stated that the input is text.
+In the art prompt, the description of the input in the prompt is confusing.
 The prompt takes user descriptions as input and converts them into prompts for generating art.
 The prompt talks about the input description and the generated prompt in a similar way, which is even confusing to read.
 It is not straightforward to separate the specification for the input and output.
 For example, \texttt{ensuring each description does not exceed 80 words and is crafted in a single paragraph}, the description refers to the input user description, but ``crafted'' can also mean it is referring to the generated prompt, which must be in a single paragraph.